RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 3.md

 She heard the ding of the lift arriving, the trundle of the doors opening, and blindly walked both of them into the lift, punching her floor button with practiced ease.
 Her external tranquility a mask over the non-verbal berating she was giving herself.

-An familiar noise returned her to the present.
+A familiar noise returned her to the present.
 It came from near her hip.
 Looking down, Brun's brain kicked back into gear and realized Trouble must have said something and she was too wrapped up in herself to hear.

 "Pardon, Love?"

 "I said, you smell nice too.
 Like fruits and..."
 Their voice trailing off toward the end, but Brun empathized with how embarrassing it would be to have to say that twice so she assumed she had the gist.

+Spared the horrors of further socialising by the lift reaching her floor and giving her something else to do.
+She lead Trouble to her door, finally releasing their hand and stepping back so they could breath air not fresh from an armpit.